 Clean up any anti-freeze spills quickly before your pet can ingest it.
 Anti-freeze even in small amounts can be deadly.

 Cats like to sleep under the hood of cars because of the warmth.
 Bang on the hood of your car and honk your horn before turning on your car’s engine as a warning to any kitties that may be sleeping underneath.

 Be prepared for any emergency during the winter like a blizzard or power outage.
 Have an emergency kit for your pet that can include food, water, and any medication they are on.

-Bringing your senior pet in for a wellness checkup can reassure you that your dog or cat is healthy.
-It can also help us to detect hidden diseases or conditions early.
+Bringing your senior pet in for a wellness check up can reassure you that your dog or cat is healthy.
+It can also help detect hidden diseases or conditions early.
 Early detection can improve the prognosis of many diseases, keep medical costs down, and help your pet live longer.
-Many dogs and cats are good at hiding signs that something is wrong, so subtle changes in their health or behavior might be easy to overlook.
-Also, depending on the disease, some pets don’t show any symptoms.
+Many dogs and cats are good at hiding signs that something is wrong, so subtle changes in their health and behavior might be easy to overlook.
+Also, depending on the disease, some pets do not show any signs.

-Dogs and cats age quicker than humans, so it is even more crucial for our companion animals to receive regular exams.
-In addition, the risks of arthritis, cancer, diabetes, heart disease, hormone disorders, dental diseases, and kidney disease and liver problems all increase with age.
+Dogs and Cats age quicker than humans, so it is even more crucial for our companion animals to receive regular exams.
+In addition, the risks of arthritis, cancer, diabetes, heart disease, hormone disorders, dental disease, kidney and liver disease all increase with age.

 Call us today to schedule an exam for your senior pet!